 8.1 Notices.
-Each Party will advise the Joint Steering Committee and the Joint Patent Subcommittee promptly upon its becoming aware of: (a) any unlicensed activities which such Party believes may be an actual or impending infringement of any Patent or other proprietary right owned or applied for by it or the other Party included in the Amicus Patents or Program Patents by a Product, or the Development, Manufacture, use, importation, or sale thereof; (b) any attack on or appeal of the grant of any Patent owned or applied for by it or the other Party to the extent containing claims to the Compound or a Product or the Development, Manufacture, use, or sale thereof; (c) any application for Patent by, or the grant of a Patent to, a Third Party in respect of rights which may be related to the Compound or a Product so as to potentially materially affect the Development, Manufacture, use, importation, or sale thereof; (d) any application made for a compulsory license under any Patent owned or applied for by it or the other Party in respect of rights which may be related by, or the grant of a Patent to, a Third Party in respect of rights which may claim the same subject matter as, or conflict with, any Patent owned or applied for by it or the other Party in respect of rights which may claim the same subject matter as, or conflict with, any Patent owned or applied for by it or the other Party containing claims to the Compound or a Product, or the Development, Manufacture, use, importation, or sale thereof.
+Each Party will advise the Joint Steering Committee and the Joint Patent Subcommittee promptly upon its becoming aware of: (a) any unlicensed activities which such Party believes may be an actual or impending infringement of any Patent or other proprietary right owned or applied for by it or the other Party included in the Amicus Patents or Program Patents by a Product, or the Development, Manufacture, use, importation, or sale thereof; (b) any attack on or appeal of the grant of any Patent owned or applied for by it or the other Party to the extent containing claims to the Compound or a Product or the Development, Manufacture, use, or sale thereof; (c) any application for Patent by, or the grant of a Patent to, a Third Party in respect of rights which may be related to the Compound or a Product so as to potentially materially affect the Development, Manufacture, use, importation, or sale thereof; (d) any application made for a compulsory license under any Patent owned or applied for by it or the other Party and covering the Compound or Product or the Development, Manufacture, use, importation, or sale thereof in the Territory; or (e) any application for Patent to, a Third Party in respect of rights which may plication for Patent to, a Third Party in respect of rights which covering the Compound or applied for by it or the other Party and covering the Compound or Product or the Development, Manufacture, use, importation, or sale thereof in the Territory; or (e) any application for Patent to, a Third Party in respect of rights which may claim the same subject matter as, or conflict with, any Patent owned or applied for by it or the other Party containing claims to the Compound or a Product, or the Development, Manufacture, use, importation, or sale thereof.